Susan Boyle musical a hit with fans and critics

-NEWCASTLE, England (Reuters) - Fans came from as far as Australia to see the premiere of a new musical based on the life of reality TV star Susan Boyle, and early reviews suggested the trip was not wasted.
+NEWCASTLE, England, March 28 (Reuters) - Fans came from as far as Australia to see the premiere of a new musical based on the life of reality TV star Susan Boyle, and early reviews suggested the trip was not wasted.

 “I Dreamed a Dream”, named after the song that made Boyle a global celebrity via YouTube in 2009, premiered at Newcastle’s Theatre Royal in northern England late on Tuesday and the reviews have been mainly glowing.